 The Philadelphia Protestant Home Board of Directors is a volunteer group of dedicated individuals with diverse and experienced backgrounds.
 They are devoted to creating excellence in quality of care as well as dynamic choices in social opportunities and health services for all residents by providing fiscal oversight and supporting the leadership team of PPH with long-term strategic planning.

 Jean Gibson has over 30 years of professional experience in the area of finance and is Chair of the Executive Committee.
 She has served as Tax Partner with KPMG and as corporate controller of Exelon Corp.
 On the volunteer side, she was past president of Boys & Girls Club of Rutland County, Vermont and as long-time treasurer of Visiting Nurse and Hospice of Southeastern Vermont.

 Ian is a Certified Public Accountant with over 16 years of public and private accounting experience, as well as governmental and non-profit auditing experience.
-In addition to managing his Accounting practice in Huntingdon Valley, PA, Ian also serves as a contract member of the management team of a NY based non-profit and is on the consistory board at his church as its Treasurer and is Chair of the Fiscal Oversight Committee at PPH.
+In addition to managing his Accounting practice in Huntingdon Valley, PA, Ian also serves as a contract member of the management team of a NY based non-profit, is on the consistory board at his church as its Treasurer and is Chair of the Fiscal Oversight Committee at PPH.